kurtosis-tech/zzz-deprecated-eth2-merge-kurtosis-module/README.md

     kurtosis module exec --enclave-id eth2 kurtosistech/eth2-merge-kurtosis-module --execute-params "$(cat ~/eth2-module-params.json)"
     ```

+### Management
+Kurtosis will create a new enclave to house the services of the Ethereum network.
+[This page][using-the-cli] contains documentation for managing the created enclave & viewing detailed information about it.

+### Configuration
 To configure the module behaviour, you can modify your `eth2-module-params.json` file.
 The full JSON schema that can be passed in is as follows with the defaults provided (though note that the `//` comments are for explanation purposes and aren't valid JSON so need to be removed):

 ```javascript